Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 breathing exercises.

 Mucolytic therapy is carried out taking into account the amount of sputum, the severity of the process, the age of the child.
-Its main goal is to thin the sputum, increase the effectiveness of coughing.
+Its main goal is to dilute the sputum and increase the effectiveness of the cough.

 In children with an unproductive cough and thick sputum, inhalation and oral administration mucolytics.
-Ambroxol preparations (lazolvan, ambrobene) are considered the best of them.
-They have mucolytic, mucokinetic effects, increase the synthesis of sulfactant, and are low allergenic.
+The best of them are considered to be ambroxol preparations (lazolvan, ambrobene).
+They have mucolytic and mucokinetic effects, increase the synthesis of sulfactant, and are low-allergenic.

-Acetylcysteine can be used in children with mild to moderate broncho-obstructive syndrome.
+In children with mild to moderate broncho-obstructive syndrome, acetylcysteine can be used.

-In children with an obsessive dry cough with no sputum, expectorants (phytopreparations) can be used.
+In children with an obsessive, hacking cough with no sputum, expectorants (herbal medicines) can be used.
 They are prescribed with caution in children with allergies.
-A decoction of coltsfoot, plantain syrup is used.
+A decoction of coltsfoot and plantain syrup are used.

 You can combine mucolytics and expectorants.

-Combined preparations with ephedrine (solutan, broncholithin) should be administered with caution.
-They can be used only in cases of hyperproduction of abundant bronchial secretions, since ephedrine has a drying effect.
+Combination drugs with ephedrine (solutan, broncholitin) should be prescribed with caution.
+They can be used only in cases of hyperproduction of abundant bronchial secretions, since effedrine has a drying effect.

 2. Bronchodilator therapy.